sansyrox/algorithm-ds/README.md

 # Algorithms/DS
-This repo contains some usefull Algorithms.
+This repo contains some useful algorithms.
+These algorithms are meant to build a strong foundation for coders.
+Go ahead and dive into this sea of algorithms!

-Consider starring this repo? :star:
+Consider starring this repo! :star: